-- Complete an approved training course every three years. - Hold a valid approved First Aid certificate. - Receive refresher training every three years. - Take charge when someone is injured or falls ill. - Call an ambulance if required. - Liaise with the ambulance crew or paramedics arriving on site. - Contact next of kin in the event of illness or injury at the request of the sick or injured person (but not in the event of a severe injury or fatality when a member of the Leadership Team will inform the appropriate persons) - If working in the EYFS phase of the school hold a valid Paediatric First Aid certificate. - Be qualified in the use of Heartstart defibrillator equipment which is available on site. - Give immediate help to casualties with common injuries or illnesses and those arising from specific hazards at school. - Complete a record of any First-Aid treatment given.
+- Complete an approved training course every three years. - Hold a valid approved First Aid certificate. - Receive refresher training every three years. - Take charge when someone is injured or falls ill. - · Call an ambulance if required. - Liaise with the ambulance crew or paramedics arriving on site. - Contact next of kin in the event of illness or injury at the request of the sick or injured person (but not in the event of a severe injury or fatality when a member of the Leadership Team will inform the appropriate persons) - If working in the EYFS phase of the school hold a valid Paediatric First Aid certificate. - Be qualified in the use of Heartstart defibrillator equipment which is available on site. - Give immediate help to casualties with common injuries or illnesses and those arising from specific hazards at school. - Complete a record of any First Aid treatment given.

-6. Organisation of First-Aid provision
+6. Organisation of First Aid provision

 The primary phase building has a medical room adjacent to the reception office, with a toilet and disabled facilities adjacent to it.
 At least 1 person who has a current Paediatric First Aid (PFA) certificate must be always on the premises.
+An external wall mounted defibrillator is located outside primary reception, to the left of the main front door.